Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Euclidean Twistor Theory Revisited: a Connection Point of View

 Up to now we constructed different geometrical structure on $\PT(M)$ from a definite connection.
 In particular we saw that $\PT(M)$ can be given a Kähler structure when $\gt \W d\gt \W d\gt =0$, with $\gt = \p_{A'} \left( d\p^{A'} + A^{A'}{}_{B'}\p^{B'}\right)$.

-We are now interested in the reverse problem: We take " projective twistor space " $\PTc$ to be an oriented manifold diffeomorphic to $\R^4\times S^2$ together with a 1-form $\gt \in \gO^1_{\C}\otimes L $ with values in a line bundle $L$ over $\PTc$.
+We are now interested in the reverse problem: We take `projective twistor space' $\PTc$ to be an oriented manifold diffeomorphic to $\R^4\times S^2$ together with a 1-form $\gt \in \gO^1_{\C}\otimes L $ with values in a line bundle $L$ over $\PTc$.
 We suppose this line bundle to be such that its restriction to each $S^2$ has Chern class 2.
-This is enough to define an almost complex structure $\Jc_{\gt}$ on $\PTc$ as we now describe.\footnote{We thank L.Mason for important discussions and suggestions that greatly contributed to this presentation.}
+This is enough to define an almost complex structure $\J_{\gt}$ on $\PTc$ as we now describe.

+We thank L.Mason for important discussions and suggestions that greatly contributed to this presentation.

-\paragraph{The almost complex structure $\Jc_{\gt}$}\mbox{}\\ We first introduce the 4-dimensional `` horizontal distribution " $ H\subset T_{\R}\PTc $ defined as the kernel of $\gt$, $H = Ker\left(\gt\right) $.
+\paragraph{The almost complex structure $\J_{\gt}$}\mbox{}\\ We first introduce the 4-dimensional `horizontal distribution' $ H\subset T_{\R}\PTc $ defined as the kernel of $\gt$, $H = Ker\left(\gt\right) $.

 We then determine $\gl\in C^{\infty}(\PTc)$ as

 This is a quadratic equation for $\gl$.
 We then construct $a$, a connection on the $L$ bundle, defined modulo the addition of multiple of $\gt$ and $\gtb$ by requiring,